Taurolyon/ROCKPro64-Fan-Controller/README.md

 # ROCKPro64 Fan Controller
-This system is a Python-based service for controlling the fan of the 10mm heatsink with fan.
+This system is a Python-based service for controlling the fan connected to the PWM FAN connector on the ROCKPro64 SMB.
 The fan speed is configurable as a text file to optimize for thermals or noise.

 # Installing